cyberbotics/webots/docs/guide/object-factory.md

 - `size`: Defines the size of the cardboard container.

 - `mass`: Defines the mass of the cardboard container in kg.
-A value smaller or equal to 0 remove the physics of the cardboard box.
+A value smaller or equal to 0 remove the physics of the cardboard container.

 - `lid`: Defines if the container should have a lid or not.